-Regardless of the NAI status of the country of origin, Veterinary Authorities should require the presentation of an international veterinary certificate attesting that:
+Regardless of the avian influenza status of the country of origin, Veterinary Authorities should require the presentation of an international veterinary certificate attesting that:

-- 1) the parent flock birds were subjected to a diagnostic test seven days prior to and at the time of the collection of the eggs to demonstrate freedom from infection with NAIV; - 2) the eggs have had their surfaces sanitized (in accordance with Chapter 6.4.); - 3) the eggs are transported in new or appropriately sanitized packaging materials; - 4) if the parent flocks have been vaccinated against NAI, it has been done in accordance with the provisions of the Terrestrial Manual and the nature of the vaccine used and the date of vaccination have been attached to the certificate.
+- 1) the parent flock birds were subjected to a diagnostic test seven days prior to and at the time of the collection of the eggs to demonstrate freedom from infection with a virus which would be considered avian influenza in poultry; - 2) the eggs have had their surfaces sanitized (in accordance with Chapter 6.4.);

+3) the eggs are transported in new or appropriately sanitized packaging materials.

+If the parent flocks have been vaccinated against avian influenza, the nature of the vaccine used and the date of vaccination have been attached to the certificate.

-Recommendations for importation from a NAI free country, zone or compartment
+Recommendations for importation from a country, zone or compartment free from avian influenza